The Fat of the Land by John Seymour

 ‘A model for anyone who feels powerless against the strong tides of modern life.’
 Hugh Fearnley-Whittingstall

 John Seymour details the challenges and successes of his family’s life of self sufficiency.
 The twentieth century’s seminal account of living separately from the modern world, a practical an optimistic vision of how one can lead a less-mechanised, less-polluting life.

 Read the full introduction by Hugh Fearnley-Whittingstall

 John Seymour (1914-2004) was an ecological pioneer who championed the cause of living simply.
 A prolific author and activist in the self-sufficiency movement, Seymour travelled widely in his youth in Africa, India and around the waterways of Britain.
-In the late 1950s he settled in Suffolk on a remote five-acre smallholding.
-His aim was to live as cheaply as possible and to support his young family by living off the land.
-In 1963 the Seymours moved to a larger farm in Pembrokeshire, Wales, giving them more scope to practice their ideas.
-It was here that Seymour wrote the best-seller The Complete Book of Self-Sufficiency, which made him famous.
-In 1981 he moved to a smallholding in County Wexford, Ireland.
-Finally he returned to Pembrokeshire, where he died on the family farm.
+In the late 1950s he settled in Suffolk on a remote five-acre smallholding, where his aim was to live as cheaply as possible and to support his young family by living off the land.
+In 1963 the Seymours moved to a larger farm in Pembrokeshire, Wales, giving them more scope to practice their ideas, and where he also wrote the best-seller The Complete Book of Self-Sufficiency.